Topological Quantum Computing Documentation

 - Design patterns and best practices

-Key Takeaway: Topological library follows same architectural principles as gate-based library but is fundamentally separate due to different computational paradigm.
+Key Takeaway: Topological library follows same architectural principles as gate-based library, implementing a fundamentally different computational paradigm while sharing the IQuantumBackend interface for algorithm integration.

 developer-deep-dive.md